 1) What he prophesied, then, is an end-time battle involving the following nations coming against Israel: Turkey (Magog, Meshech, Tubal, Gomer, Togarmah); Iran (Persia), Sudan and Arabia (Kush), and Libya (Put).

 2) Gog is not called "king", but "head prince", that means, one that leads a coalition of states not being the actual ruler of each of them.
 He is an international leader.
 This aspect fits with the present world political situation.
 Turkey is the land from which Israel will be attacked, as clearly stated by the geographic description given by the Prophet, yet, the leader may be someone from other nation.
 The descent of these peoples are now present in western nations, among which the following:

 British Isles: Celtic, Gaels, Irish, Welsh, Britons (Gomer); Scots (Magog, according to the Milesian genealogy); Anglo-Saxons (Gomer, Magog and Meshekh).

 France: Gaul, Britons (Gomer); Franks, Goths, other Germanic peoples (Gomer, Magog and Meshekh); Gascons (Tuval).

 Spain: Celtiberians (Gomer and Tuval); Basques (Tuval); Goths (Meshekh).

 United States: every one of the above mentioned, though the leadership is from British/Irish stock (Gomer, Magog).
 Besides, this nation includes a large number of people of African stock (Kush and Put).

 Turkey is the main ally of these countries in the Middle East.
-Their apparent "friendship" with Israel should not be misleading, as the "evil one" is also the betrayer that seals an agreement to break it later.
+Their apparent "friendship" with Israel should not be misleading.
 Of course, the present political evolution does not discard the possibility that Russia may join them in the future, but according to the prophecy she will not.